OCRoArchive/ocropy-wiki/FAQ.md

 ## Can ocropus be used for handwritten text recognition?

 Well, in theory this should work, but probably need a lot of training data (images + ground truth) and training steps.
 I don't know of anyone has done much into this direction with ocropus.
 There might be other software/projects more tailored for handwritten text, e.g. https://transkribus.eu/Transkribus/ .

+## What is the "ALN" line during training?

+ALN is the result of decoding the alignment of the raw output with the ground truth.
+That is, ALN uses the ground truth.
+You can't use it for predictions, but it helps follow the progress of training.